-config:macro-cells-output-rate

-$determines the \ rate \ configuration \ files \ are \ outputted \ as \ a \ multiple \ of \ sim: time-steps-increment.$ config:output-format = exclusive string [default text] specifies the format of the configuration data.
+config:macro-cells=end - to output at the end of the simulation config:macro-cells-output-rate Determines the rate configuration files are outputted as a multiple of sim:time-steps-increment.
+It is considered only if config:macro-cells = continuous or is empty config:output-format = exclusive string [default text] Specifies the format of the configuration data.
 Available options are: